 No. The decision to leave the EU does not affect our course entry requirements.

 No. Degrees are accredited by the University and the status of the University remains unchanged by the referendum decision.
-The British education system is highly respected internationally and there is no reason to expect this to change.
+UK higher education sector is among the best in the world and consistently performs well in world rankings.
+For example, in Times Higher World University rankings, UK universities have:

 The immigration status of UK students currently studying under the Erasmus programme has not changed, and you continue to be eligible for your Erasmus grant until at least as long as the UK remains a member of the EU, and possibly beyond this.